stratosida/ida-regression/README.md

 ## Project Description

-**Objective:**  provide sample reports for initial data analyses (IDA) before executing the statistical analysis plan (SAP) for regression modeling.
+**Objective:**  Develope initial data analysis plan (IDAP) and provide sample reports for IDA before executing the statistical analysis plan (SAP) for regression modeling.

 Six steps of the IDA framework [Ref 1] are